brettz9/intl-dom/README.md

 privately by the locale, rather than being set (or queries) at runtime by the calling script.

+These can allow for reuse of frequent strings as well as allow for avoiding hard-coding names which could change over time.

 The format follows the same key-value or key-object-with-message-and-values structure as the formats described under "Message styles".